aashishgarg/aashishgarg.github.io/_posts/blog/2018-07-25-bin-folder-in-rails.md

 ###### Important points

+* Any command(like rails s) which we run from the terminal is an executable, residing in one of the folder in load path of our system($PATH)
+* Rails executable gets installed when we install rails gem.
 * **rails** in our [rails s] command is a ruby executable.
 * Ruby executable means, an executable file written in ruby code.
 * When we run [rails s] an equivalent command [exec ruby bin/rails server] is executed.
 Which runs ruby executable